16 Ways to Have a Great Financial Start this Year

 6) Check my credit score

 This is a really embarrassing moment of truth as someone who writes about finances…I don’t know what my credit score is.
 I have never checked.
 I’m going to take a deep breath, and just do it.
 I can’t work towards improvement if I don’t know what I’m trying to improve.
+I plan to check my approximate credit score with Credit Sesame so I don’t harm my score or have to pay to pull it.

 7) Decide what money system works best for my goals